You’d imagine J.K. Rowling had earned enough goodwill that people might give her the benefit of the doubt.

 Of course Dumbledore always knows more than he lets on.
 “For the Greater Good” and all that – old ways die hard.
 Personally, I’ve always suspected he broke his dad out of Azkaban.

-It’s fantastic Rowling is enriching the mythology of her world.
-I hope she stays true to her original vision.
-It’s a pity she didn’t leave her new franchise simmering in the cauldron for a lot longer.
+It’s fantastic Rowling is adding to the mythology of her world.
+I hope she stays true to her vision.
+Shame she didn’t leave this new franchise simmering in the cauldron for a bit longer.